ishaangupta04/ishaangupta04.github.io/_projects/01-alab-researchproject.md

   }
   ```

   Below is code from the Adafruit website which was used to validate the outputs of the beam break sensor.
-Source: https://learn.adafruit.com/ir-breakbeam-sensors/arduino
+[Source](https://learn.adafruit.com/ir-breakbeam-sensors/arduino)

   ```cpp
     /*